uni-paul-taylor2/Kimera-vio-implementation/README.md

 ## Setup
 ### Install
-This shows how to install from scratch with all the necessary pre-dependencies
+This shows how to install from scratch with all the necessary pre-dependencies (Recommended Ubuntu 22 LTS)
 ```
 sudo apt upgrade
 sudo apt install gcc g++ build-essential